I've been using npm without giving much thought... Here's a quick post on a couple of options that I wanted to know more about.

 - If you run

-is the root directory of your project, or the global npm directory if-g
+prefixis the root directory of your project, or the global npm directory if-gis used.

 No comments: